-Dakota College at Bottineau strives to provide an environment free from all forms of assault-including sexual assault.
-The on campus Behavioral Intervention Team, Title IX and The Family Crisis Center is a main resource for the College in response to concerns about sexual assault.
+Dakota College at Bottineau strives to provide an environment free from all forms of assault - including sexual assault.
+The Family Crisis Center is a main resource for the College in response to concerns about sexual assault.

 Definition

 For the purpose of this policy, sexual assault and gross sexual imposition is any sexual act or sexual contact between two or more people to which one person does not or cannot consent.
 This involves acts or contacts with others which involve compelling a victim by force or threat of force, use of intoxicants to impair the victim's power to give consent, engaging in such acts when there is reasonable cause to believe the other person suffers from a mental state which renders him or her incapable of understanding the nature of the contact, or where the victim is under fifteen years of age.
 The abuse of alcohol or other substances does not relieve individuals of their responsibilities to themselves or others.